rsmease/lumostree/README.md

     - :parent_count because I plan to color the components based on their parent count, reducing the alpha as you recurse deeper into the tree
 - I didn't add a t.integer :color with the intention of making that randomized on the frontend; let's see if that works out!

+## Routes and Controllers

+- Routes were built under the API namespace so that frontend routes can be handled by React router
+- Rails routes are passed to JBuilder for simple reception by Redux action creators
+- Requests are filtered using strong params to prevent malicious injection

 ## Omitted Specs

 - The specs asked for 'a nod toward something that might require careful thought to scale up to tons of concurrent users'